Officers

 Trustee

-Diane is the Vice President of Social Impact at Stanley Black & Decker, where she leads the company’s philanthropic and community involvement programs.
-Diane previously held leadership roles in Sustainability, ESG, Social Responsibility, Communications and Marketing with leading financial services organizations.
+Diane most recently served as the Vice President of Social Impact at Stanley Black & Decker, where she led the company’s philanthropic and community involvement programs.
+Diane previously held leadership roles in Sustainability, ESG, Social Responsibility, Communications and Marketing with leading financial services organizations including The Hartford and Cigna.
 Originally from the UK, Diane has spent the past twenty years of her career in the Hartford area.
 Diane is a member of the Finance Committee.

 Erika Frank